CHC33021 Certificate III in Individual Support (Ageing and Disability)

 - You must have completed year 10 or equivalent or be considered a mature aged student.

-- All applicants must also complete a literacy and numeracy assessment at AHEA.
+- All applicants must also complete a language, literacy, numeracy and digital skills (LLND) assessment at AHEA.

 Course Duration